 - Adopt a strategic approach to adaptation and prioritize adaptation actions, e.g., through adopting or reviewing a regional plan or strategy on climate change adaptation within two years of joining the initiative;

 - Take concrete action on adaptation in at least one of the key priority areas identified by the regions.
-These could include: water resources and management; resilience and disaster risk reduction; agriculture and zootechnics; forestry, protected areas and biodiversity; infrastructure (including transport and the energy sectors) and territorial planning; economic impacts and opportunities; social adaptation and impacts;
+These could include: water resources and management; resilience and disaster risk reduction; agriculture and zootechnics; forestry, protected areas and biodiversity; infrastructure and territorial planning; economic impacts and opportunities; social adaptation and impacts;

 - Report data on the progress of the adaptation actions on an annual basis through the Compact of States and Regions reporting platform